Health Care (HCR)

 HCR 220 Epidemiological Foundation 4 credits

 This course is designed to provide students with a historical background in epidemiological studies.
-The course is also designed to expose students to the principles and concepts necessary for understanding the basics of epidemiological activity and classical epidemiological investigations.
+The course will expose students to the principles and concepts necessary for understanding the basics of epidemiological activity and classical epidemiological investigations.
 The course will also cover material related to general research methods, statistics, and trend analysis in an effort to identify evidence-based practices in health care settings.

 HCR 250 Leadership Communication 4 credits

 This course emphasizes leadership communication processes with a focus on leadership skills and strategic planning.
 Specific topics include decision making, problem solving, conflict and change management, and how to cultivate a supportive work environment.
 Presentation and interviewing skills will also be highlighted.

 HCR 300 Strategic Leadership of Resources, People and Teams 4 credits

 The strategy process represents an essential opportunity for health care leaders to establish, implement and guide the organization's direction in these turbulent waters of changing distribution systems.
 Students will look at the strategies of health care organizations in an increasingly global and competitive marketplace.

 HCR 325 Compliance and Regulatory Requirements 4 credits

 The focus of this course is to examine the role law plays in the everyday operation of our health care system from the management perspective.
 Key topics will include: The Affordable Care Act of 2010, Corporate Compliance and Integrity, Fraud and Abuse, health care laws, and health care regulatory agencies.
 Laws and bills related to health care in the State of Minnesota will be examined and followed.